Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 }
 ```

 The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully.
-In this case, the response payload is empty.
+In this case the response payload is empty.

 ```
 {